 Somethings been unsettling me for quite sometime.
 I’ve wanted to write this blog post for so long now have found myself stalling time and time again through fear the subject matter was to taboo.
 But no matter how hard I try I simply cannot shake this thing off; why are there hardly any black brides or brides of colour on Love My Dress?
 Why are there hardly any black brides on any of the wedding blogs I know?

 It’s a fact I’ve been acutely aware of since I started to build the now vast archive of real wedding features on Love My Dress almost four years ago.
 Perhaps it’s my experience in policy writing that has made me extra sensitive to balance, fairness, equality and diversity etc, but when I look at bridal blogs I mostly see a sea of white brides.
 Beautiful, gorgeous, inspiring, unique human beings.
 But almost always white.

 Why is this?

-Love My Dress is an all-inclusive blog – I work very hard to ensure our content is appealing to all those looking for wedding inspiration – be it a civil ceremony or civil partnership, a heterosexual bride or a gay/lesbian bride.
+Love My Dress is an all-inclusive blog – I work very hard to ensure our content is appealing to all those looking for wedding inspiration – be it a civil ceremony or civil partnership, a heterosexual bride, disabled bride or a gay/lesbian bride.
 I don’t turn down a submission based on a brides size, age or the colour of her skin.
-I enjoy blogging all types of wedding that fit within the aesthetic we love to promote here at Love My Dress – that generally being glamorous, elegant, vintage inspired etc. We even have our own series written by a disabled bride (watch out for her real wedding feature up in early January).
+I enjoy blogging all types of wedding that fit within the aesthetic we love to promote here at Love My Dress – that generally being honest and effortless.

 I received an email last month from a recently newlywed black bride.
 Her name is Nova, and some of you in to the UK wedding blog scene might recognise her as the lady behind the blog Nu Bride.